The Chairman and board members are chosen by the Federal Minister for the Environment and are appointed by the Governor General.

 He is a civil engineer and holds Masters Degrees in Business and Engineering Science.
 He completed an executive program at Harvard University looking at private sector involvement in infrastructure delivery.
 He is a Fellow of Engineers Australia and an Honorary Fellow, Chartered Institute of Transport and Logistics.

-He was appointed as a member of the Authority on 23 July 2015 for a three-year term concluding on 22 July 2018.
+Mr Stewart was appointed as a member of the Authority Board on 23 July 2015 for a three-year term, concluding on 22 July 2018 and was recently re-appointed the Queensland member of the Authority Board on 21 June 2018 for a five-year period commencing from 23 July 2018.

 Emma Johnston is an award winning scientist, educator and communicator and a Professor of marine ecology and ecotoxicology at the University of New South Wales.
 Professor Johnston investigates human impacts in marine ecosystems with a particular emphasis on stress ecology, invasion biology and the development of bio-monitoring tools.
 Emma has published more than 100 refereed papers in coastal ecology.
 She graduated with a BSc.
 (Hons) from the University of Melbourne in 1997 and a PhD from the University of Melbourne in 2002.